the-tobias-project/hydra/README.md

 # HyDRA
 Software for decentralized GWAS

+HyDRA is on the cloud!
+Visit [the cloud instructions](https://github.com/guardian-network/hydra/tree/cloud).

 ## Tutorial

 The easiest way to familiarize yourself with the pipeline is following this short [example](https://github.com/apoursh/HyDRA/tree/master/example) file.
 The example will walk through the setup and a mock GWAS using publicly available 1K genomes data.